a1v0/a1v0.de/draft-articles/disable-customer-registration-csm-portal-servicenow.md

 That's because there isn't an obvious way, as such.
 You'd expect there to be a system property that will enable or disable it, but no such thing exists.

 There are two steps to effectively disabling CSM registration, which I will go into below.

+> **tl;dr:** The two steps are setting the `csm_registration` page's publication state to "Draft" and deactivating the "Registration" link in the menu.